clifgriffin/simple-ldap-login/readme.txt

 = Architecture =
 Simple LDAP Login redefines the main function Wordpress uses to authenticate users.
 In doing so, it makes several decisions.

+* Can the provided credentials be authenticated against LDAP?
-* Is the provided username a valid Wordpress user?
+* * If so, is the username a valid WP username?
-* * If not, are we allowed to create a wordpress user?
+* * * If not, can we create a WP user?
-* * * If we are, are we able to authenticate the username and password provided against LDAP?
-* * * * If we are, does the user belong to the right (if any) group?
+* * * * If we can, does the user belong to the right (if any) group?
-* * * * * If the user does, create the wordpress user and log the user in.
+* * * * * If the user does, create the Wordpress user and log the user in.
-* * If the username is a valid wordpress user, is the password provided the same as the one in the Wordpress database?
+* * If the username is already valid wordpress user, are they in the right group?
-* * * Is the security mode set to low or the username admin?
-* * * * If so, log the user in.
+* * * Is so, log the user in.
-* * * If not, do the provided credentials successfully authenticate against LDAP?
-* * * * If so, is the user in the required groups? (if any)
-* * * * * If so,log the user in.

 This is simply a high level overview.
 The actual logic the plugin employs is more complex, but hopefully this gives you an idea, philosophically, about how the plugin accomplishes what it does.
+If the plugin is unable to authenticate the user, it passes it down the chain to Wordpress.
+(Unless security mode is set to high, which will disable this functionality.)

 = Version History =

+**Version 1.4**
+* First update in about a year.
+Thanks for your patience.
+* Completely rewritten to support changes in Wordpress 2.8+.
+Now fully supports Wordpress 3.0.
+* Much more manageable and efficient code structure.
+Less code repetition.
+* Includes TLS support.
+* Allows OpenLDAP users to specify an alternate LDAP attribute to use for logins for those not using UID.

 **Version 1.3.0.3**